mgokulraj/JavaScript-DiceShuffle/README.md

 # JavaScript-DiceShuffle

-A simple dice roll game using javascript

-Two players game, a player who gets 100 points win the match!!
+Checkout the dice shuffle game, play by clicking the roll dice button and get the points.
+Its 2 players game and the one gets the 100 points first win the game :)